 CED

-Establish criteria for the appropriate placement of amenities like seating, drinking fountains, RESTROOM FACILITIES, bike pumps or tire repair stations, shade, etc., along the Loop, multi-use paths, bike routes, and trails.
+Establish criteria for the appropriate placement of amenities like seating, drinking fountains, restroom facilities, bike pumps or tire repair stations, shade, etc., along the Loop, multi-use paths, bike routes, and trails.

 Parks and Recreation